GoogleCloudPlatform/terraform-google-netapp-volumes/examples/simple_example/README.md

 # Simple Example

 This example illustrates how to use the `netapp-volume` module.
+It creates a NetApp Storage Pool and 2 Volumes in that Storage Pool.
+It also creates third volume by calling module and proving name of the storage pool created using the first module call.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs